Contributing#

 make html

-for example), these examples will automatically be converted into rst files in thesphinx/auto_examples
+for example), these examples will automatically be converted into RST files in thesphinx/auto_examples

 Contributing to the README#